 - In Fairfax County, call (703) 877-5600

-- In Montgomery County, fill out and mail the form on this page
+- In Montgomery County, use this form.
+Find more info on this page

-- Prince Georges County does not have a way to request bike parking, but some of the cities within the county do.
+- Prince Georges County does not have a way to request bike parking, but some of the cities and towns within the county do.
 We recommend calling your city hall directly.

 - In DC:

 1. If the space is in a Business Improvement District, start by calling your BID.

 2. If you’re not in a BID or your BID doesn’t help you, submit a request through 311 for Bicycle Services.
 Include a detailed description of the location and a photo.

 Regulations and guidelines for bike parking in private space (which includes things like store parking lots and apartment buildings) vary across jurisdictions.

 - DC – Regulations and requirements, Design Guidelines (PDF)